-Due to the soft soils encountered between the depths of about 8 and 17 feet, installation of shafts may require the use of a drilling slurry and/or casing during augering followed by placement of concrete with a closed tremie.
-During installation, the slurry level in the shaft, if required, should be maintained even with the ground surface.
+During installation, the slurry level in the shaft, if used, should be maintained even with the ground surface.
 As concrete is being placed the tremie should be kept at least three feet below the top of the concrete in the shaft.
-Concrete should be placed with a slump range of six (6) to eight (8) inches and be designed to achieve the required strength at the recommended slump.
+Regardless of the installation method used, concrete for shaft construction should be placed with a slump range of six (6) to eight (8) inches and be designed to achieve the required strength at the recommended slump.